ShapescapeMC/StorageAPI/README.md

 ## Installation

 You can install the package via npm.
-This project is part of the ShapeStorageAPI:
+This project is part of the StorageAPI:
 ```bash
 npm install @shapescape/storage
 ```
-*Ensure you have configured access to the GitHub Package Registry.*

 ## Usage